vakosta/Comnata/README.md

 ### Installation and Running

-1. Download and install Docker from [here](https://www.docker.com/products/docker-desktop).
+1. Download and install Docker from <a href="https://www.docker.com/products/docker-desktop" target="_blank">here</a>.
-1. Download a Comnata source code of the latest release from [here](https://github.com/Vakosta/Comnata/releases).
+1. Download a Comnata source code of the latest release from <a href="https://github.com/Vakosta/Comnata/releases" target="_blank">here</a>.
 1. In the root of downloaded source code run command `docker-compose up`.

 ### Uploading Videos